felixm-lb/pov_templates/aws/functionality/README.md

 - Internet Gateway for external internet access
 - Security Group for the client
 - IAM Instance Profile for the client to use SSM and access the config s3 bucket
-- A bunch of FIO scripts
+- A bunch of FIO scripts on the client

 ## How do I run it?